filecoin-project/specs/storage-market.md

 4. **Storage Deal Complete:** The client periodically queries the miner for the deals status until the deal is 'complete', at which point the client knows that the data is properly replicated.
    - The client should store the returned 'PieceConfirmation' for later validation.

+TODO: 'complete' isnt really the right word here, as it implies that the deal is over.

-5. **Income Withdrawal**: When the miner wishes to withdraw funds, they call `Payment.RedeemVoucher`.
+5. **Income Withdrawal**: When the miner wishes to withdraw funds, they call [`Payment.RedeemVoucher`](#payments).

 ## The Power Table

 The `power table` is exported by the storage market for use by consensus.
 There isn't actually a concrete object that is the power table, instead, there is a 'total power' exported by the storage market actor, and each individual miner reports its power through their actor.

+TODO: rephrase the above to make it clear that power is updated only on PoSt submission and when slashed.

 ### Power Updates

-A miners power is incremented every time they commit a new seal to the chain.
-(TODO: this should actually change to being updated once the first PoSt for that data is completed).
+A miners power is updated only when they submit a valid PoSt to the chain, or if they are slashed.

+TODO: link to methods for post submission and slashing.

-Power is deducted when miners remove sectors, either through direct action (calling `RemoveSector`) or by reporting the sector missing in a PoSt.
+Power is deducted when miners remove sectors by reporting the sector 'missing' or 'done' in a PoSt.

 ## Payments